abodmicheal/supertext-react/README.md

-# React-SuperText
+# Supertext-react

-**React-SuperText** is a versatile React component library that provides three unique text animation and display components: `TypingText`, `LastWordTypingText`, and `Marquee`.
-With React-SuperText, you can effortlessly add captivating text effects to your web applications.
+**Supertext-react** is a versatile React component library that provides three unique text animation and display components: `TypingText`, `LastWordTypingText`, and `Marquee`.
+With Supertext-react, you can effortlessly add captivating text effects to your web applications.
 This README will guide you through how to use each component and explain the available props and their functionalities.

 ## Table of Contents
 - [Installation](#installation)